12 Emerging Education Trends (2024 & 2025)

 Yes, Udemy is a top player in the online education space.

-But there’s another platform that’s growing quickly: MasterClass.
+But there’s another platform that’s taking a different approach to elearning: MasterClass.

 MasterClass has taken a unique spin on online training.
 Instead of hiring professional teachers (like college professors), their courses are taught by practitioners in the field (often celebrities).